 ENCRYPTION – This is how computers scramble data so that only THE intended recipient sees your email, text message, picture, or anything else.
 Websites that use encryption have ‘https’ or a small lock icon in the URL bar at the top.
 Password managers use encryption to safe guard your passwords.
 VPNs use encryption to secure your internet browsing traffic.
 See an image below of what this looks like.
 Even bad guys use encryption for evil when they use what is called Ransomware to encrypt important data on computers so you cannot access it and charge you a ‘ransom’ to unlock it.
 The solution to this is data backup, explained in #10.

 PASSWORD MANAGERS – DON’T use the same password on every site.
 There is no way anyone can remember tons of different passwords, so store your vast array of internet passwords in a notebook or use a password manager app like EnPass, LastPass, or 1Pass.
 The password manager is ideal because you just have to remember a single long strong password to unlock ALL your other passwords.
 You can also usually use a finger print reader or face scan to open your password manager for easy access frequently.
 Even if you lose your phone, the password data will be backed up to the Cloud so you can always retrieve it.
 The worst thing you can do is use the same password everywhere, doing this makes your accounts easily hackable.
 Hackers simply have to find your email address and use sophisticated software to quickly determine if you have a weak password at a specific website and exploit it at every other site you use that password.
 If you want to know how bad this is, check this article explaining the 20 Most Hacked Passwords on the Internet.
 Do yourself a favor and DONT USE ANY OF THESE PASSWORDS, or anything like this for that matter.

-PERSONAL INFORMATION (PII) – Never give out Personally Identifiable Information (PII) through email or phone calls.
+SCAMS & PERSONAL INFORMATION (PII) – Never give out Personally Identifiable Information (PII) through email or phone calls.
 When you get an email asking for things like birth dates, addresses, social security numbers, credit card information, or banking information, always call that business directly by going directly to their website through a Google Search, not found from a random email received.
 Likewise, always call a business directly to give out information, never accept a call from a business and give out info, no matter how trustworthy they might sound.
 You never know who is actually on the other line.
 Money scams online are framed exactly the same way all the time; if you want a LOT of money RIGHT NOW, you have to give me a small amount of money so I can PROCESS your large amount of money.
 This always ends the same, they walk off with your small amount of money with no recourse because they use methods that keep them anonymous like Cash App, Cryptocurrency (Bitcoin, Ethereum), Gift cards, Money orders, or Wire transfers.
 This makes sense for them because if they send a scam email or automated phone call to 100 million people, if only 0.01% respond, that is 10,000 people, then out of that only 1% get scammed, that is still 100 people giving them a couple hundred or thousand dollars, which is a good living for them.
 These people are normally based out of India, Nigeria, or somewhere overseas in which you will have absolutely no recourse in getting your money back.
 Best thing to do is to avoid these all together.

 PUBLIC WIFI – Avoid using any public WIFI networks such as in coffee houses, cyber cafes, airports, or hotels.
 You never know who is snooping on that network and what they can get access to on your device that connects to that network.
 Recommend setting up your cell phone as a hotspot (also called WIFI tethering) and use that connection.
 That way you know only YOU are connected to it.
 Here are some instructions for an Android device and an iPhone.
 If you have to use Public WIFI, consider using a VPN.

 VPN – Virtual Private Networks are encrypted tunnels for your internet traffic that essentially masks or anonymizes your internet identity from the rest of the world.
-These make your internet traffic much more safe and some even have the added benefit of allowing you to look like you are coming from anywhere in the world.
+These make your internet traffic much more safe and even have the added benefit of allowing you to look like you are coming from anywhere in the world.
 These are not essential when you are on a secure network like your home router or phone hotspot, but these are an absolute must if you are using public WIFI networks as explained in #8 or if you want to watch your Netflix content while overseas or out of the country.
 Every time you go online, you are given a specific IP address, or identifier that tells your internet/phone company who you are and where you are accessing the internet from.
 The VPN can change your IP address so it appears you are coming from another location than you actually are, this is how hackers and scammers remain anonymous when they are doing their ‘work’.

 DATA BACKUPS – Many things can happen to your computer or phone, it is wise to have good backups of your data.
 Consider an automatic backup service like Sync, Google Drive, or OneDrive.
 These services will automatically backup files on your computer to the Cloud, so if your computer is ever lost, stolen, or breaks, you will be covered.
 Referenced above, in the event of a situation where your computer(s) are compromised with Ransomware, you simply have to wipe your machines and reload your files from your data backups and you will be back up and running in no time.